NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 10 Amazing Health Benefits of Lemon Balm tea

-2. Balm leaves contains many essential oils terpenes like citral (lemonol), citronellol, caryophyllene, linalool, citronellal, and polyphenols like eugenol and geranial, and tannins.
-These compounds together give anti-viral, nerve-soothing effect and special lemon-like aroma to the herb.
+2. Balm leaves contain many essential oils terpenes like citral (lemonol), citronellol, caryophyllene, linalool, citronellal, and polyphenols like eugenol and geranial, and tannins.
+These compounds together give an anti-viral, nerve-soothing effect and a special lemon-like aroma to the herb.

-5. Its infusion advocated as "memory booster" in traditional medicines to alleviate nervousness, insomnia, and cognitive problems.
-Its cognitive function strengthening can be a boon in people with Alzheimer disease.
+5. Its infusion is advocated as a "memory booster" in traditional medicines to alleviate nervousness, insomnia, and cognitive problems.
+Its cognitive function strengthening can be a boon in people with Alzheimer's disease.

-7. Medicinally, balm infusion helps lower blood pressure, improve heart function and circulation.
+7. Medicinally, balm infusion helps lower blood pressure, and improve heart function and circulation.

 8. Research studies suggest that compounds in lemon balm extraction suppress the production of a thyroid-stimulating hormone (TSH).
 It thus, makes it useful in treating certain hyperthyroid disorders like Grave's disease.